 http://www.drumscore.com/sheet-music/free-drum-sheet-music – Drumscore.com is a fantastic resource for sheet music.
 I’ve linked to a page which includes a list of their free transcriptions.
 This includes a few cool metal tracks in here too, such as System Of A Down and Iron Maiden.
 Rock on!

 https://www.8notes.com/drums/sheet_music/ – This site is only free for a few scores per day, but there is a great selection.
 It also includes a play-along element which is a great plus.

 http://thedrumninja.com/drum-transcriptions/ – A very decent selection of free drum sheet music

 That should be enough free resources to keep you going!
 If you have any other links to add to the list then please write a comment below.

 My biggest takeaway is this: try to recognize when you stop progressing on drums.
 A few years ago, I was practicing hours a day, but I realized that I wasn’t putting quality time into my practice.
-I was just rehashing the same drum beats over and over again.
+I was just sitting on my drum set and rehashing the same drum beats over and over again.

-Learning how to read sheet music for drums can really put you in the zone of trying out new rhythms there and then.
-It’s a great learning adventure to pick up a drum tuition book and start playing rhythms.
+Learning how to read sheet music for drums can put you in the zone of trying out new rhythms there and then.
+It’s a great learning adventure to pick up a drum tuition book and start playing rhythms and different grooves.